 This parts are important for posture and scapula control, and respond better to controlled reps and good mind-muscle connection.
 (Andersen et al., 2014)

-Best exercises:
+Dear exercises:

 - Face pulls